Multiplayer online battle arena: Next-generation wave and market saturation

 During the last half of the 2010s, video game developers and publishers, following the success of League of Legends and Dota 2, tried to be part of the next-generation MOBA wave by putting their own twist in the genre, releasing games such as Battlerite (2017), and AirMech (2018).
 After years of development, many games which were supported by large publishers have not been fully released or their servers were shut down shortly after release.
 The most notable examples are Dawngate (2015) by Electronic Arts, DC Comics-based Infinite Crisis (2015) by Warner Bros., Arena of Fate (2016) by Crytek, Gigantic (2017) by Perfect World Entertainment, Master X Master (2018) by NCSoft, and Paragon (2018) by Epic Games.

+The saturation of the market and the dominance of established titles contributed to the decline of many new MOBA attempts, as they struggled to retain player engagement and compete with the genre's leading games.

 Impact

 In the original Defense of the Ancients (DotA), each player controls one powerful unit rather than a large army.
 While it still kept the large scale, core mechanics, and goals of the real-time strategy games, DotA attempted to avoid "clickfest" gameplay in which high actions per minute scores are mandatory for efficient playing, changing focus to the actual teamwork, coordination, and tactics.
 This made the mod highly popular, as its dynamic and unpredictable fights, complex map, and hero-centric gameplay create a more competitive environment and opportunities for outplaying the enemy team.
-By the early 2010s, multiplayer online battle arena has become a prominent genre in esports tournaments.
+Over time, the multiplayer online battle arena genre grew steadily within esports tournaments, becoming a major part of the competitive gaming scene by the early 2010s.
 The genre has seen further growth in popularity since the year 2015 – among the top five esports with the largest prize pools, three have been MOBA titles for three years in row.
 Distributed prize money in MOBA tournaments reached over US$54 million in 2017.
 A year later, prize pools continued to grow reaching over US$60 million, 40% of the year's total esports prize pools.
+2018 League of Legends World Championship had the biggest prize pool out of all League of Legends esports championship finals, awarding almost $6.5 million.

 MOBAs are some of the most watched games in the world.
 Major esports professional tournaments are held in venues that can hold tens of thousands of spectators and are streamed online to millions more.
 A strong fanbase has opened up the opportunity for sponsorship and advertising, eventually leading the genre to become a global cultural phenomenon.